GREAT QUESTION!

 Your nose produces a lot of snot – up to a pint a day.
 But you swallow most of it.

-While mucus may seem gross, it actually is very important and helps you stay healthy.
+While mucus may seem gross, it is actually very important and helps you stay healthy.

-Your snot keeps germs dirt and bacteria from getting into your lungs.
+Your snot keeps germs, dirt, and bacteria from getting into your lungs.
 Kind of like an air filter as you breathe.

-Sometimes your snot decides to wander and this is when you get a “runny nose”.
+Sometimes your snot decides to wander, and this is when you get a “runny nose”.

 Here are the main reasons you may get a runny nose: